-Pasta with Italian squash is known in Italy as “Pasta con Zucca,” or in the south of Italy it’s called “Pasta con Cocozza.”
+Pasta with Italian Squash or Calabaza Squash is known in Italy as “Pasta con Zucca,” or in the south of Italy it’s called “Pasta con Cocozza.”
 This dish is an old family recipe that my mom has been making for years and we still make this pasta with squash today; its a perfect Autumn dish.

 The orange colored squash cooks down gently to a smooth creamy sauce with pieces of squash in it.
 It is sautéed with garlic, fresh herbs and red pepper to give it a sweet and spicy savory taste.
 It’s vegetarian delight, a pasta dish that is comfort food in our home and one you can make all winter long while it’s in season.

 This particular Italian squash is called “cocozza.”
 It’s a seasonal vegetable, that usually sells during the summer and fall.
 Our mom would buy a bunch of this squash, take it home, peeled and chopped it up and freeze.
 She enjoyed making this hearty pasta dish all winter long.